Graph cohomologies and rational homotopy type of configuration spaces: Introduction

 \section{Introduction}

 In $2006$, in the study of the chromatic polynomial, \textit{Eastwood} and \textit{Huggett} define a generalized configuration space of points in a manifold, depending of a graph \cite{E-H}.
-If $M$ is a manifold and $\Gamma$ a graph with set of vertices $V=\{v_{1},..,v_{n}\}$ then the configuration space of $n$ points in $M$, $M^{\Gamma}$ is defined as $M^{\Gamma}=M^{n}\smallsetminus\bigcup_{e\in E(\Gamma)}\Delta_{e}$, where $E(\Gamma) $ is the set of edges in $\Gamma$, $\Delta_{e}=\{(m_{1},...,m_{n})\in M^{n}; m_{i}=m_{j}\}$ and e $e$ is an edge from $v_{i}$ to $v_{j}$.
-In $2012$ \textit{Baranovsky} and \textit{Sazdanovi\'{c}} \cite{B-S} define a graph cohomology inspired by the one defined by \textit{Helme-Guizon} and \textit{Rong} in \cite{H-G}.
-In \cite{B-S} is proven that there is a spectral sequence with $E_{1}$ page given by this graph cohomology complex converging to the homology of the \textit{Eastwood} and \textit{Huggett's} configuration space.
-The spectral sequence for the case where the graph is the complete graph was given in $1991$ by \textit{Bendersky} and \textit{Gitler} \cite{BG}. \\
+Let $M$ is a manifold and $\Gamma$ a graph with set of vertices $V=\{v_{1},..,v_{n}\}$ and set of edges $E(\Gamma)$.
+The configuration space of $n$ points in $M$, $\Conf(M,\Gamma)$ is defined as When $\Gamma$ is a complete graph, $\Conf(M,\Gamma)$ coincide with the classical configuration space of $n$ points in a manifold: In $2012$ \textit{Baranovsky} and \textit{Sazdanovi\'{c}} \cite{B-S} define a graph cohomology complexinspired by the one defined by \textit{Helme-Guizon} and \textit{Rong} in \cite{H-G}.
+We denote this complex by $\mathcal{C}_{BS}$.
+They prove the existence a spectral sequence with $E_{1}$ page given $\mathcal{C}_{BS}$ converging to the homology of the \textit{Eastwood} and \textit{Huggett's} configuration space \cite{B-S}.
+The spectral sequence for the case where the graph is the complete graph was given in $1991$ by \textit{Bendersky} and \textit{Gitler} \cite{BG}.